Background pattern

 • smoking;

-• irregular heart rhythm.
+• an irregular heartbeat.

-If you are concerned about any of these thingsorif you have had a stroke in the past,consult your doctor to see if you should use hormone replacement therapy.
+If you are concerned about any of these thingsor if you have had a stroke in the past,consult your doctor to see if you should use hormone replacement therapy.

-Other Information
+Other information

-Blood Tests
+Blood tests

-Use of Other Medications
+Use of other medicines

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medicines, including those obtained without a prescription.

-Specifically, inform your doctor if you are taking:
+In particular, tell your doctor if you are taking:

 • antibiotics such as rifampicin or rifabutin;

-Pregnancy and Breastfeeding
+Pregnancy and breastfeeding

 Estring should not be used during pregnancy.
-If you become pregnant while using Estring, you must stop using Estring immediately (remove the ring if possible) and inform your doctor that you are pregnant.
+If you become pregnant while using Estring, you should stop using Estring immediately (remove the ring if possible) and inform your doctor that you are pregnant.
 Estring should not be used during breastfeeding.

-Driving and Operating Machines
+Driving and using machines

-3. How to Use Estring
+3. How to use Estring

 • Relax and find a position in which you feel comfortable.